uoftcprg/pokerkit/docs/source/index.rst

    treys            ~30               ~87000
 ============  ================  ===================

-As seen, treys is about 1.5 times faster than PokerTools.
+As seen, treys is a bit faster than PokerTools.
 However, PokerTools offer a number of advantages over treys.

 - Treys represent card as ints, but PokerTools represent them as an instance of Card type (more intuitive)
 - PokerTools have more types of evaluators (incl.
 Omaha, Short-Deck, etc.)